How To Choose The Right Pillow

 - Back sleepers: A back sleeper should choose a pillow with thin to medium thickness in order to support the head.
 Because you're sleeping in a similar position to the way your body would be aligned while walking or standing, you don't require too much added support.

 If you're a combination of multiple sleep styles, go for a medium-thickness pillow.
 Ideally, the thickness or thinness of your pillow will keep your neck aligned with your spine.
-Therefore, slight variations on these guidelines might be needed depending on your size and shape.
+Therefore, slight variations on this pillow selection guide might be needed depending on your size and shape.

 In addition to the thickness of your pillow, you'll also want to consider the fill type.
 "Fill" refers to the material that the pillow is filled with, which almost entirely affects how the pillow feels, how supportive it is, and other important comfort factors.